estuary/flow/site/docs/guides/system-specific-dataflows/s3-to-snowflake.md

   Flow uses the provided configuration to initiate a connection to S3.

-  It generates a capture specification and details of the collection that it will create, once published.
+  It generates a permissive schema and details of the Flow collection that will store the data from S3.

-  You can change the collection name in the **Collection Selector**.
   You'll have the chance to tighten up each collection's JSON schema later, when you materialize to Snowflake.

   :::tip